Transfer Credits, Exemptions & Pre-requisite Waivers

 back to the top

-Information on Exemptions for our Bachelor’s students:
+Exemptions for Bachelor’s students:

 In rare circumstances, an exemption from a specific course requirement may be given permitting the substitution of another course to meet degree requirements.
 The purpose of this exemption policy is to free students from having to retake essentially the same course from a prior undergraduate degree.
 For this reason, exemption requests should be submitted by September 30th of the first term of a student’s degree program.
 To be approved, the courses must be almost identical in learning outcomes and content.